qqrey6/discord_bot/README.md

 # 🎮 DiscordBot — Minecraft Assistant with Web Search & Memory

 **Edson** is a smart assistant bot powered by the Azure OpenAI API.
-It can answer Minecraft-related questions, fetch real-time information via web search, and maintain memory using a MySQL database.
+It can answer question especially Minecraft-related questions, fetch real-time information via web search(only for Minecraft-related questions), and maintain memory using a MySQL database.
 Designed for both fun and functionality, it supports natural conversations without relying on specific command syntax.

 ---